oss-review-toolkit/ort/README.md

 itself for documentation of the required Jenkins plugins.
 The job accepts various parameters that are translated to ORT command line arguments.
 Additionally, one can trigger a downstream job which e.g. further processes scan results.
 Note that it is the downstream job's responsibility to copy any artifacts it needs from the upstream job.

-## Getting started

-Please see [Getting Started](./docs/getting-started.md) for an introduction to the individual tools.

 ## Configuration